nmehta001/notes/money/mse-academy/1_good_spending_decisions.md

 An important factor to consider is what other protection is available.

 - State benefits are part of this equation, as are any benefits available from an employer (if you’re employed).
-- With large employers, benefits may include
+- With large employers, benefits may include.
-  - Sick pay above the statutory minimum
+  - Sick pay above the statutory minimum.
-  - ’death in service’ benefits
+  - ’death in service’ benefits.
   - Private medical insurance (PMI).

-Find out what entitlements are applicable to you.
+Find out what entitlements apply to you.
 Entitlements may not replace the need for private insurance, but it’s important to know what they are, as they may reduce any unnecessary overheads.

-Use your attitude to risk as a factor; if you are more risk-averse, it’s probable that you will buy supplementary insurances to cover all cases
+Use your attitude to risk as a factor; if you are more risk-averse, you will probably buy supplementary insurances to cover all cases

 **Step 2.
 Decide**